amitgidoo/Advanced-Topics-in-Machine-Learning/README.md

 This project was completed by Sahar and Amit as part of the "Advanced Topics in Machine Learning" course.

 - Sahar: Project report writing, documentation, and result interpretation.
-- Amit: Data preprocessing, feature engineering, model implementation, code development and too result interpretation.
+- Amit: Data preprocessing, feature engineering, model implementation, code development and also result interpretation.

 ### References